BorisRado/slower_simple_examples/README.md

 #### Strategy configuration

-To customize the behavior of the server model you have to use the `configure_server_<fit/evaluate>`.
+To customize the number of server models you have to use the `configure_server_<fit/evaluate>`.
-These methods return list of `ServerModel<Fit/Evaluate>Ins`.
+These methods return list of `ServerModel<Fit/Evaluate>Ins`, which contain the server model parameters and any additional configuration.
+Such configuration is passed to the `configure_fit` method of the server model.
-Each such object represents the configuration used to instantiate a server model (thus, the length of the returned list determines the number of models running on the server), and each server model is associated with as `sid` (server model ID).
+Each such object represents the configuration used to instantiate a server model (thus, the length of the returned list determines the number of models running on the server), and each server model is associated with a `sid` (server model ID).

 At the end of training, the Strategy also needs to aggregate the updated weights of the server models (in the same way as `flwr` strategies need to aggregate the weights sent by clients).
+This is done by the `aggregate_server_fit` method of the strategy.

-**WORK IN PROGRESS:** Apart from managing the server models, the strategy is also responsible to route client requests to server models.
+Apart from managing the server models, the strategy is also responsible to route client requests to server models.
-This is achieved by implementing the `cid_to_sid` method, in which the strategy receives the current request status, the method that the client requested to be invoked, and the client id (`cid`) of the client making the request.
+This is achieved by implementing the `route_client_request` method, in which the strategy receives the ID of the client that made the request and the name of the method that the client requested.
-The server returns the `sid` of the server model that should handle this request as well as a boolean value indicating whether the current set of request should be given to the server model or whether we want to wait until receiving more client client requests.
+The method returns either a new or an existing `ClientRequestGroup` object.
+This object is container for one or more client requests.
+If the method returns a new `ClientRequestGroup`, it can also return a callback function to be executed when the `ClientRequestGroup` has finished being processed (e.g., clean up resources).

+The strategy also needs to implement the `mark_ready_requests` method, which is supposed to mark the requests (i.e., `ClientRequestGroup`), that are ready to be processed.
+Let us illustrate the workflow with a simple example: suppose a server model method is supposed to receive data from two clients.
+When receiving a request from the first client, the strategy will crate a new `ClientRequestGroup` object in the `route_client_request`.
+However, as we also require data from the second client, the `ClientRequestGroup` will not start being executed.
+Once the second request is received, the `route_client_request` does not create a new `ClientRequestGroup` but rather returns the one that created when the first request was receive (thus, the strategy needs to keep the state of the requests).
+At this point, in the `mark_ready_request` the strategy can mark the request as ready to be processed by calling `client_request_group.mark_as_ready()`, and the data associated with the given request group will be given to the appointed server model for computation.

+The strategy can also override the `mark_client_as_done`, which is called by the framework when a client has finished processing all its data (e.g., suppose that the dataset of one client is larger than that of another client).

-For a start, use (and possibly check out if you want to know more about how `slwr` strategies work) the `slower.server.strategy.plain_sl_strategy.PlainSlStrategy`.
+For a start, use (and possibly check out if you want to know more about how `slwr` strategies work) the `slwr.server.strategy.plain_strategy.PlainSlStrategy`.
 If you want to use this strategy, you can configure it as follows:

 * `common_server_model=True, process_clients_as_batch=True`: when training, there is only one model on the server.